M. S. Krishnan (professor)

 M. S. Krishnan is the Michael R. and Mary Kay Hallman Fellow & Professor of Business Information Technology; Chair of Business Information Technology at the University of Michigan's Ross School of Business.

 Education

 He obtained his Ph.D. from Carnegie Mellon University in 1996, with his Doctoral thesis on Cost and Quality Considerations in Software Product Management.
-Prior to this, he had completed his M.S. from Carnegie Mellon University (1993), M.C.A. from University of Delhi (1987) and B.Sc. from University Of Delhi (1984).
+Prior to this, he had completed his M.S. from Carnegie Mellon University (1993), M.C.A. from the University of Delhi (1987) and B.Sc. from the University of Delhi (1984).

 Career

 He began his career as a lecturer at the University of Michigan in 1996, becoming an assistant professor in 1997, an associate professor in 2000 and a full professor in 2004.
-At Michigan he is currently the co-director of the Center for Global Resource Leverage: India.
+At Michigan, he is currently the co-director of the Center for Global Resource Leverage: India.